 |Home Page||Whale Watching||Education & Tours||SAWC Events||Research/Resources||Interpretive Centre||Contact Us|

-Personal watercraft (such as jet skis) must keep a distance of 300 metres from any marine mammal (whales, dolphins, seals etc) and are prohibited from launching in the Victor Harbor restriction area during whale season.
+Personal watercraft (such as jet skis) must keep a distance of 300 metres from any marine mammal (whales, dolphins, seals etc) in all coastal waters and are prohibited from launching and must not operate a PWC within the Victor Harbor Restriction Zone during whale season.

-Boats must keep a distance of 100 metres from a whale and 50 metres from other marine mammals (dolphins, seals etc).
+Boats outside the Encounter Bay Restriction Area must keep a distance of 100 metres from a whale and 50 metres from other marine mammals (dolphins, seals etc).

 If a whale is showing signs of distress or has a calf, vessels must not get closer than 300 metres.